isabella232/office-developer-exchange-docs.es-ES/docs/web-service-reference/isdebug.md

  **Boolean**
 ## <a name="attributes-and-elements"></a>Atributos y elementos

-Las secciones siguientes describen los atributos, elementos secundarios y elementos primarios.
+En las siguientes secciones se describen los atributos, elementos secundarios y elementos primarios.

 ### <a name="attributes"></a>Atributos

-Ninguno.
+Ninguna.

 ### <a name="child-elements"></a>Elementos secundarios

-Ninguno.
+Ninguna.

 ### <a name="parent-elements"></a>Elementos principales